mathigatti/vocal-style-transfer/README.md

     <img src = "./image/Main_Architecture.JPG" width="60%">
 </p>

-## Data

-First We downloaded songs from "Youtube" by using pytube library.(This might be illegal)

-- For the vocal data we downloaded Park Hyo Shin and BolBBalGan Sachungi's songs. (about 15 songs each)

-- Since our main model was used to convert voices, we tried "Yu Inna" and "Son Suk Hee"'s voice data.

-For the separation of Singing Voice & Accompaniment we used deep U-net model.[2]

-As data for seperation you need separated data like "iKala, MedleyDB, DSD100".
-We used ccmixter data for training U-Net.

-Filnally we removed silence for the bigger receptive field on voices.

-Data were downsampled to 16 kHz.
-For the sepearation normalized magnitude spectrogram were used and for the transfer 24 Mel-cepstral coefficients (MCEPs) were used.[2][3]

 ## Usage
 ### Training Separation Model
 If you have already seperate Song, then skip these step. <br>